Avoid These Top 5 Worst National Parks In America

 The main attraction at Hot Springs National Park are the 8 historic bathhouses located along bathhouse row.

-The Fordyce Bathhouse features hour-long tours that give an insightful look into the past.
+The Fordyce Bathhouse features an hour-long tour that gives an insightful look into the past.

 You’ll find separate white and black entrances, with segregated pools for men and women (complete with stalls to change).